mavotronik/hassio-addons/duino_miner_hassio_addon/README.md

   - aarch64

  ## To start mining:
- - you need to enter your 'username' and 'mining_key' in the appropriate fields.
-If you do not have a mining key, then in the column 'mining_key' you must specify '""'
+ - you need to enter your `username` and `mining_key` in the appropriate fields.
+ - If you do not have a mining key, then in the column `mining_key` you must specify `""`